tlenex/node-busmq/README.md

 The `message` event is emitted whenever a message is consumed from the queue.

 Options:
-* `remove` - `true` indicates to remove a read message from the queue, and `false` leaves it in the queue so that it may be read once more. default is `true`.
-*Note*: Mixing consumers that remove messages with consumers that do not remove messages from the same queue results in undefined behavior.
 * `max` if specified, only `max` messages will be consumed from the queue.
 If not specified, messages will be continuously consumed as they are pushed into the queue.
+* `remove` - `true` indicates to remove a read message from the queue, and `false` leaves it in the queue so that it may be read once more. default is `true`.
+*Note*: The behavior of mixing consumers that remove messages with consumers that do not remove messages from the same queue is undefined.
+* `reliable` - applicable only if `remove` is `true`. indicates that every consumed message needs to be ACKed in order not to receive it again in case of calling `consume` again. see `queue#ack` for ack details. default is `false`.
+* `last` - applicable only if `reliable` is `true`. indicates the last message id that was ACKed so that only messages with higher id's should be received. if any messages still exist in the queue with id's lower than `last` they will be discarded. this behaves exactly like calling `queue#ack` with the last id before starting to consume. default is 0.

+##### queue#ack(id)

+Specifies that the message with the specified id, and all messages with lower id's, can safely be discarded so that they should never be consumed again.
+Ignored if not consuming in reliable mode.

+* `id` - the message id to ack

 ##### queue#isConsuming([callback])